SNIP: Speculative Execution and Non-Interference Preservation for Compiler Transformations: Introduction

-Before we detail our contributions, we want to recall the mechanics of \emph{Spectre~Attacks} and sketch the concepts of \emph{speculative execution semantics}, \emph{non-interference} as the property that guarantees a program's side-channel security, and the methods used for \emph{provably correct compilation} to preserve side-channel security to the executable.
+Before we detail our contributions, we position our paper in the field of \emph{formally verified cryptography} and provide background on \emph{Spectre~attacks} and \emph{mitigations}.
+We outline \emph{speculative execution semantics}, \emph{non-interference} as the property that guarantees a program's side-channel security even under speculation, and \emph{provably correct compilation} for leakage semantics without speculation.